Is Uber In Spain? Yes, BUT There Are Easier Options

 Better Alternatives to Getting Around Spain

-Let’s be mindful that outside of the big cities of Barcelona and Madrid, Bilbao and Valencia, to a certain extent Sevilla and a few other smaller cities, Spain is a big country of small to mid-sized little towns – that is its charm.
+Let’s be mindful that outside of the big cities of Barcelona and Madrid, Bilbao and Valencia, to a certain extent Sevilla and a few other smaller cities, Spain is a big country full of small to mid-sized little towns – that is its charm.

 Ride-sharing apps, by nature, do not have a market outside of the big cities.
 You will either want to rent a car, use the good old public transportation, or use your footsies to get around.